gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

 Throughout this chapter, we will use the same dataset to which we want to append more information or augment, and we will do so through leveraging geography.
-For the illustration, we will use the set of [AirBnB properties](../data/airbnb/regression_cleaning) we have used in the [previous chapter](11_regression).
+For the illustration, we will use the set of [Airbnb properties](../data/airbnb/regression_cleaning) we have used in [Chapter 11](11_regression).
 Let's read it:

 ```python
 airbnbs = geopandas.read_file("../data/airbnb/regression_db.geojson")